juce-framework/JUCE-tutorials/markdown/tutorial_osc_sender_receiver.md

+---
+title: Implement the OSC protocol in your app
+---
 # Tutorial: Implement the OSC protocol in your app

 Learn how to harness the Open Sound Control protocol to connect several applications together over a network.
 Send and receive interaction data between applications.